modernish/modernish/README.md

   local scope, such as a function called by the function where it is local.
   (Note: since `QRK_LOCALUNS2` is a special case of `QRK_LOCALUNS`, modernish will not detect both.)
+  On bash \>= 5.0, modernish eliminates this quirk upon initialisation by setting `shopt -s localvar_unset`.
 * `QRK_OPTABBR`: Long-form shell option names can be abbreviated down to a length where the abbreviation is not redundant with other long-form option names. (ksh93, yash)